-Glass Lewis reviews say-on-pay proposals on both a qualitative basis and a quantitative basis, with a focus on four main areas:
+Glass Lewis reviews say-on-pay proposals on both a qualitative basis and a quantitative basis, with a focus on several main areas:

-- The overall design and structure of the company's executive compensation program. - The quality and content of the company's disclosure. - The quantum paid to executives. - The link between compensation and performance as indicated by the company's pay-for-performance practices.
+- The overall design and structure of the company's executive compensation program, including selection and challenging nature of performance metrics. - The implementation and effectiveness of the company's executive compensation programs including pay mix and use of performance metrics in determining pay levels. - The quality and content of the company's disclosure. - The quantum paid to executives. - The link between compensation and performance as indicated by the company's pay-for-performance practices.